zmarvel/slowboy/README.md

 # slowboy

-slowboy aims to be the slowest Gameboy emulator.
+slowboy aims to be the slowest Game Boy emulator.
 Just kidding—but the goal of this project isn't to create a fast emulator, since those already exist.
 The goal of the project is simple: try to write an emulator in Python that will perform reasonably on modern low-end hardware.
 If performance is one of the